 As said before the latest version of the LOGO PLC is version 8, and so is all the starter kits.

-The starter kits comes in different variations including different types of the LOGO PLC and with or without HMI.
-But before going into the different starter kits you can get, let me introduce you to the different types of LOGO PLC’s.
+The starter kits come in different variations including different types of the LOGO PLC and with or without HMI.
+But before going into the different starter kits you can get, let me introduce you to the different types of LOGO PLCs.

 The Siemens LOGO!
 8 PLC’s comes in different variations.
-With different input supply voltage, with or without screen, with relay outputs and so on.
+With different input supply voltage, with or without a screen, with relay outputs, and so on.
 When you choose your starter kit it’s important to know which type of LOGO PLC you want.

 Siemens LOGO!
 8 Supply Voltage

 To differentiate between these types Siemens has named the LOGO PLC’s regarding their input voltage.
-The two types are as following:
+The two types are as follows: